The Cardon cactus – Pachycereus Pringlei [pak-ee-KER-ee-us] [PRING-lee-eye] is a flowering cactus belonging to the cactus family Cactaceae.

 Suggested Uses For Pachycereus Pringlei Cactus

-Because of its great overall appearance and low water needs, it’s an excellent plant for xeriscaping your garden.
+Because of its great overall appearance and low water needs, like the Totem Pole cactus (Lophocereus schottii var. monstrous), it’s an excellent plant for xeriscaping your garden.

 Additionally, it is attractive and easy to manage addition as a houseplant.